GrumpyOldTroll/multicast-ingest-platform/README.md

 ![Routers](hackathon103-routers.jpg)

+In August of 2020, that meant the [GUZILA Fanless Mini PC](https://www.amazon.com/gp/product/B07D9YX3W6), along with 3 [Ethernet-to-USB](https://www.amazon.com/gp/product/B083W4YVX8) adapters (two for the border-rtr, one for the access-rtr), plus 4 ethernet cables and a switch downstream of the access-rtr, plus whatever you need to connect your receivers (or the wifi router(s) your receivers will connect to) to that switch.

 The devices started this life as a default install of [Ubuntu Server 18.04](https://www.ubuntu.com/download/server).
 You can stick with the defaults, or select the "docker" snap (or not--it'll be installed by the setup script on ingest-rtr).

 ![Base Install](base-install-options-screen.jpg)